 Keeping backyard chickens is a fun and relatively easy experience.
-However, just like a pet, chickens can fall ill at times.
+However, just like a household pet, chickens can fall ill at times.
 While the prospect of chickens becoming sick can be scary, the most common health problems in chickens can usually be treated easily from home.
-In this new article, we will cover the five most common health problems among chickens and what to do about them.
+In this article, we’ll cover the five most common health problems among chickens and what to do about them.

 Once you understand these health problems you will be in a much better place to keep your chickens healthy and prevent them from occurring with your flock.